lucthienphong1120/github-trophies/README.md

 # Quick Start

-This "hacked" version of `Github Profile Trophy` (ryo-ma) allows you to show all secret trophies.
+Do you know a version of `Github Profile Trophy` (ryo-ma), this version will allows you to show all secret trophies instead of hidden it.

-In this file, some modifications and improvements are added!
+Moreover, in this file some modifications and improvements are added!

 ```
 ![](https://github-trophies.vercel.app/?username=yourusername)